mirekez/pnr_tests/README.md

 Currently tested only under Ubuntu 22.04

 # license
-This software is distributed under GPLv3, except libraries in folder libs/ which have it's own Open-source licenses.
+This software is distributed under GPLv3.